bluz71/vim-mistfly-statusline/README.md

 vim.g.mistflyWithSearchCount = true
 ```

+Note, the search count is only displayed when the `hlsearch` option is set and
+the search count result is not zero.

 ---

 ### mistflyWithSpellStatus

 The `mistflyWithSpellStatus` option specifies whether to display the spell
 status in the `statusline`.

-By default spell status will not be displayed.
+By default, spell status will not be displayed.

 To enable spell status in the `statusline` please add the following to your
 initialization file: